Samaritan (film): Plot

-When Joe saves a young girl from an explosion caused by the gang, the media claims that Samaritan is back threatening Cyrus' plans.
-Reza recognizes Joe as being the same person he "killed" with his car and thus his identity and connection to Sam.
-Finding Joe's apartment empty, they kidnap Sam and his mother to lure Joe to their headquarters as a trap.
-Joe breaks into the headquarters, and decimates the gang before being confronted by Cyrus, now dressed as Nemesis and wielding the hammer.
-Despite his strength, Joe is weakened from the gang fight, and at a disadvantage against the hammer giving Cyrus the upper hand.
-As they fight, with Cyrus calling himself Nemesis, and Joe "the good guy", Joe reveals that Samaritan did die during the power plant fire, and Joe is actually Nemesis, who survived but left his villainous life behind.
-It is shown in flashback that Samaritan had effectively won the fight, but refused to kill Nemesis, instead tossing the hammer away.
-The roof subsequently gave way, leaving Samaritan hanging precariously above the flames.
-Despite his best efforts and a change of heart, Nemesis was unable to save his brother.
-Destroying the hammer, Joe kills Cyrus by knocking him into a burning abyss - the same way Samaritan died - but almost overheats from his healing abilities and the spreading fire.
-Sam breaks open a pipe to shower him with water, allowing Joe to recover enough to escape with Sam by jumping out a window.
-When Sam questions Joe about being Nemesis, he says that he is.
-He tried to save his brother and has been racked with guilt for his atrocities.
-That the death of Samaritan was his fault, and he couldn't move past it.
-He tells Sam that there is good and evil in all people, and that Sam has to make the right decisions.
-Joe leaves, overhearing Sam tell the press that "Samaritan" saved him.
+When Joe saves a young girl from an explosion caused by the gang, the media claims that Samaritan is back, threatening Cyrus' plans.
+Reza recognizes Joe as being the same person he "killed" with his car and thus, confirms his identity and connection to Sam.
+Finding Joe's apartment empty, they kidnap Sam and Tiffany to lure out Joe.
+Joe breaks into their hideout and decimates the gang before being confronted by Cyrus, now dressed as Nemesis and wielding the hammer.
+As they fight, with Cyrus calling himself Nemesis, and Joe "the good guy", Joe reveals that Samaritan did die during the power plant fire, and he is actually Nemesis, who survived but left his villainous life behind.
+Destroying the hammer, Joe kills Cyrus.

+Joe tells Sam that there is good and evil in all people and that Sam has to make the right decisions.
+As the police arrest Reza and the remaining members of Cyrus' gang, Joe leaves, overhearing Sam tell the press that "Samaritan" survived and saved him.